|

 -- World's Fastest Switch Provides Key to Next-Generation Optical Networks --

 Tokyo, September 29, 2003 -- Fujitsu Laboratories Ltd. and Fujitsu Limited today announced the development of an 80-channel optical communications switch that adopts MEMS (micro electro-mechanical system*1) mirrors (see figure 1).
 The new device achieves a switching speed of one millisecond, the fastest of any multi-channel optical switch to date.
+The new switch is expected to enable the development of the optical cross-connect systems essential for next-generation optical transmission networks.

 Details of the technology used in this switch were presented at ECOC-IOOC 2003 (European Conference on Optical Communication/International Conference on Integrated Optics and Optical Fibre Communication), held in Rimini, Italy starting September 21.